hatcat007/SoulMatch-V1_Gemini_Studio1/Docs/SOULMATCH.md

 *   `index.html`: The main entry point.
 It uses an **import map** to load ES modules directly from a CDN, eliminating the need for a local `node_modules` folder or a complex build step.
 *   `index.tsx`: The React application's root, which mounts the main `App` component.
+*   `prisma/schema.prisma`: The single source of truth for the database schema.
 *   `App.tsx`: Handles top-level routing and distinguishes between authenticated and unauthenticated user views.
 *   `/pages`: Contains all the main screen components.
 *   `/components`: Contains reusable UI components (`BottomNav`, `ShareModal`, etc.).
-*   `/services`: Contains logic for interacting with external APIs like Supabase and Gemini.
+*   `/services`: Contains logic for interacting with external APIs (Prisma/Neon, Gemini, S3).
-*   `/contexts`: Holds React Context providers for global state (Theme, Notifications).
+*   `/contexts`: Holds React Context providers for global state (Theme, Notifications, Auth).
 *   `/hooks`: Custom React hooks (`useNotifications`).
 *   `types.ts`: Centralized TypeScript type definitions.
 *   `metadata.json`: Application metadata.